movanet/simplescripts/README.md

 # simplescripts
-Simple Python Script I use to augment my research
+Simple Python Script I use to augment my research.
+GPT-4 created this script, with my "direction" :)

 ## Document Converter